Back to blogs

 1. Preserve Bitcoin's upside potential Selling Bitcoin to buy property can mean missing out on potential future gains.
 A crypto mortgage allows investors to retain their holdings while securing real estate.

 3. Asset appreciation and wealth building Many Milo customers have not only retained their Bitcoin but also grown their wealth by keeping their assets intact.
-To date, Milo has safely returned over $30 million to customers who paid off their loans and has helped them collectively build an additional $50 million in wealth.
+Milo has safely returned over $30 million to customers who paid off their loans and has helped them collectively build significant additional wealth.

 Security and custody: addressing key concerns

 Security remains a top priority for crypto mortgage borrowers.
 Milo is a heavily regulated entity, ensuring institutional-level protection for customers' assets.
-Unlike some platforms, Milo does not rehypothecate Bitcoin collateral, meaning that customer assets are never loaned out or used for other purposes.
+Unlike some platforms, Milo does not rehypothecate Bitcoin collateral -- customer assets are never loaned out or used for other purposes.

 The opinions expressed in the Blog are for general informational purposes only and are not intended to provide specific advice or recommendations for any individual or on any specific security or investment product.